 "IFLA is the leading international body representing the interests of library and information services and their users.
 It is the global voice of the library and information profession" (from the official website).

-The Head of the UCSC Integrated Library System, Ellis Sada, is member of the executive committee of the IFLA 2009 Congress.
+The Head of the UCSC Integrated Library System, Ellis Sada, is member of the executive committee of the IFLA 2009 Congress held in Milan.